 Notes

-- If you want to use a dressing for the cold salad version, mix ¼ cup of fresh lemon juice, ½ cup of olive oil and 1 teaspoon of lemon zest together.
-Just use as much as you need.
+- If you want to make this into a cold salad just prepare the recipe abover and refrigerate to get everything cooled down.
+Then mix a dressing of ¼ cup of fresh lemon juice, ½ cup of olive oil and 1 teaspoon of lemon zest together.
+Just use a little at a time and mix with the couscous salad until you it suits you.
+You shouldn't have to use all of this dressing.

 - Other things you can add to this recipe is fresh herbs like cilantro, parsley and basil.
 Mix in crumbly cheese like goat cheese or feta.
 Asisago or parmesan cheese and sundried tomato would be yummy together as well.